syslua/syslua/ARCHITECTURE.md

             pkg("neovim-node-client")
         end

-        if opts.withClipboard and lib.platform.isLinux then
+        if opts.withClipboard and sys.is_linux then
             pkg("xclip")
         end